AlexMost/morse/README.md

 ## Morse test
 This project aims to highlight the power of FRP approach for working with async logic (Rx.js lib).
+It parses input signals, and depending on their duration decodes dot's and dashes in letters and after that combines them in words.

 ### [http://alexmost.github.io/morse/](http://alexmost.github.io/morse/)

 ## Some tech details